Diploma

 Language Proficiency Requirements: To demonstrate language proficiency, applicants must meet at least one of the following criteria:

-Option 1: Secondary Education Evidence that three years of full-time secondary education (Grades 8-12) have been successfully completed in English in a country where English is one of the principal languages.
-This includes successful completion of a BC Adult Graduation program.
-The student needs to have a minimum of English 10 or higher with a minimum Grade C or higher.
+Option 1: Evidence that 3 years of full-time secondary education (Grades 8–12), or 2 years if the Grades are 10, 11, or 12, have been successfully completed in the program’s language of instruction in a country where the language of instruction is one of the principal languages.
+Completion of Grade 10 English (or higher) with a minimum grade of C is required.

-Option 2: Post-Secondary Education Evidence that two years of full-time post-secondary education have been completed in the program’s language of instruction at an accredited institution in a country where the language of instruction is one of the principal languages.
-Language development (ELL) courses cannot be included.
+Option 2: 2 years of full-time post-secondary education* have been completed in the program’s language of instruction in a country where the language of instruction is one of the principal languages (includes international education credentials recognized through WES, ICES, and IQAS).

 Option 3: Standardized Language Test Achievement of minimum scores on a recognized standardized language test.
 Test results should be valid at the time of enrollment.